pishoyg/coptic/README.md

    the data to Drive.
 Include your Drive credentials and local paths and the like.**

+   1. **Marcion's pipeline should retrieve the data manually collected / overridden for `dawoud-pages` and `crum-last-page`, rather than simply write an empty placeholder column.** (1-2 hours)

 1. **Find / design a software to help users record their pronunciations.** (20 hours, delegate)